 There is no doubt that most summers go off without a hitch and leave families with a lifetime of memories.
 However, the chances of an accident during this activity-filled season must not be dismissed.

-If you or someone you love gets injured this summer, Cunningham Bounds, LLC can help you recover the compensation you need to move forward.
+If you or someone you love gets injured this summer, Cunningham Bounds can help you recover the compensation you need to move forward.